SimformSolutionsPvtLtd/tesseract-OCR-iOS-demo/TesseractOCRDemo/README.md

 How Tesseract OCR Works?

-Generally speaking, OCR uses artificial intelligence to find and recognize text in images.Some OCR engines rely on a type of artificial intelligence called machine learning.
-Machine learning allows a system to learn from and adapt to data by identifying and predicting patterns.The Tesseract OCR iOS engine uses a specific type of machine-learning model called a neural network.
+Generally speaking, OCR uses artificial intelligence to find and recognize text in images.
+Some OCR engines rely on a type of artificial intelligence called machine learning.
+Machine learning allows a system to learn from and adapt to data by identifying and predicting patterns.
+The Tesseract OCR iOS engine uses a specific type of machine-learning model called a neural network.

 How are you going to use Tesseract OCR in iOS?

-- Nexor Technology has created a compatible Swift wrapper for Tesseract OCR.Following are the steps that shows how are you going to use this in iOS.
+- Nexor Technology has created a compatible Swift wrapper for Tesseract OCR.
+Following are the steps that shows how are you going to use this in iOS.

 1. Adding the Tesseract Framework
 2. Adding Trained Data